 For dark skin tones, blushes with bright and berry colors work best.
 For example, a bright orange blush, like MAC bright response, or a beautiful berry colored blush, like Pixi On The Glow Ruby, or a purple blush, like Lord & Berry Orchid blush.

 It is a bit of a trial and error process to discover which blushes you like best and it might change from time to time.
 And it also might change with the seasons, but maybe try out a few colors in-store and see what you prefer!

-Pixi On The Glow Stick and Pixi Beauty Reviews
+Pixi On The Glow Stick and Best Pixi products

 Apart from the Pixi skincare products, they also have a whole lot of makeup products.
 You’ve probably seen them a lot on my Youtube Channel and Instagram.
 They already had a glow-stick kind of product amongst their makeup products, but that one was more marketed towards hydration and glow.
 To me, it almost looked like a cream highlighter.
 These three blushes, however, are also in the same moisturizing stick consistency.
 They come in three beautiful shades!